How much do you spend on coffee every day?

 Now, he’s home with his family, back in his local school and doing well.

-There are countless success stories like this one resulting from GWH programs, and with funding from initiatives like Coffee Club, we can help even more children, adults and families turn their lives around.
+There are countless success stories like these, resulting from GWH programs, and with funding from initiatives like Coffee Club, we can help even more children, adults and families turn their lives around.